 VBAC was deemed a reasonable and safe option to a routine repeat cesarean by the National Institutes of Health decades ago (1981).
 But, in recent years, misinformation about its safety and lack of clear national practice guidelines have succeeded in virtually eliminating VBACs in many hospitals.
 Thousands of women are being denied medical care for VBAC and given no choice but to “consent” to a repeat operation they do not need or want.
 Mothers have the legal right to make their own health care decisions, but that right, more often than not, is not upheld.
-The upcoming, evidence-based VBAC Education Project, endorsed by the International Childbirth Education Association was developed to answer the many questions parents have about VBAC and provide educators and maternity care professionals with the resources they need to support women who want to labor after a prior cesarean.
+The upcoming, evidence-based VBAC Education Project, endorsed by the International Childbirth Education Association and the International Cesarean Awareness Network was developed to answer the many questions parents have about VBAC and provide educators and maternity care professionals with the resources they need to support women who want to labor after a prior cesarean.
 This volunteer collaborative project will be available for download at no cost.

 The VBAC Education Project consists of four sections: